 In addition to flowers and plants, there are other gardening-related dangers that pet owners should be aware of, such as fertilizers and pesticides.
 While fertilizers are typically fairly safe for pets, those that contain blood meal, bone meal, feather meal and iron may be especially tasty – and dangerous – to them Large ingestions of these products can form a concretion in the stomach, obstructing the gastrointestinal tract and causing severe pancreatitis.
 Also ingestion of pesticides and insecticides, especially if they contain any organophosphates (e.g., disulfoton found in common rose-care products), can be life-threatening, even when ingested in small amounts.

 Enjoy the beautiful gardens and flowers this summer, knowing that you have the knowledge to keep your pets safe.
 If, however, you think a pet may have ingested something harmful, take action immediately.
 Contact your veterinarian or Pet Poison Helpline at 1-800-213-6680.
-Pet Poison Helpline is the most cost-effective animal poison control center in North America charging only $59 per call, including unlimited follow-up consultations.
+Pet Poison Helpline is the most cost-effective animal poison control center in North America, including unlimited follow-up consultations.
 Pre-program your cell phone with these life-saving numbers in case of emergency.